noteed/toplevels/README.md

 Playing with a binary cache may reuse cached data in `/root/.cache/nix`, resulting in `does not contain a valid signature`, even though `nix path-info --sigs ... --store ...` seems fine.
 Deleting the cache solves the problem.

+Backblaze "Daily Class B Transactions Caps" seems to be impacted by simply uploading the narinfos to it (I guess that some metadata are downloaded to check if the uploads should actually happen).